o3de/o3de.org/content/docs/userguide/rendering/order-independent-transparency.md

 ---
-description: ' Configure order-independent transparency (OIT) in &ALY; so that transparent objects that are drawn out-of-order can display correctly. '
+description: ' Configure order-independent transparency (OIT) in Lumberyard so that transparent objects that are drawn out-of-order can display correctly. '
 title: Order-Independent Transparency
 ---